FriedOrange/MatrixSans/documentation/research.md

 <p><i>Reference: <a href="http://www.kreativekorp.com/software/fonts/fairfax.shtml">KreativeKorp &mdash; Fairfax</a></i></p>

 <p>This open-source font by Rebecca G. Bettencourt was created for the stated purposes of coding and plain text editing, and has a wide Unicode coverage with support for some constructed scripts in the Unicode Private Use Area.
 Similarly to the font I wish to create, it is distributed as an outline font in TrueType format, having been converted from bitmaps using <a href="https://github.com/kreativekorp/bitsnpicas">custom software</a>.</p>
-<p>Fairfax has the best lower-case <i>b d g p q</i> that I have seen in any 5&times;7 font.
+<p>Fairfax has the best lower-case <b>b d g p q</b> that I have seen in any 5&times;7 font.
 It is the only design examined here that has the conventional bowl shapes for these letters (see the National Semiconductor MM4240 section above).
 While still being restricted to 5 dots of width, some glyphs enjoy a much taller dot matrix, such as the quotation marks, slashes and brackets.
 This affords the font a more modern feel, unlike anything derived from one of the &ldquo;classical&rdquo; 5&times;7 fonts above.</p>
 <table class="pmi">
 <tr>
 	<th>P 😍</th>